 And cost-effectively in two particular ways.
 One, we understand that in the real world, it may not be possible for businesses to protect every aspect of every piece of intellectual property that they own.
 Trade-offs and compromises are essential.

 Two, we’re also significantly cheaper than specialist intellectual property lawyers such as patent attorneys.
 So while working with The Legal Director means that you’ll still need a patent attorney for tasks which call for a patent attorney’s specialist expertise, you won’t be paying a patent attorney for general intellectual property advice and strategy that a commercial business lawyer can provide.

 What detailed intellectual property legal advice do we provide?

 - We work with you to identify your valuable intellectual property.

 - We assess the existing level of protection applicable to that intellectual property.

 - We make cost-effective recommendations for securing protection for unprotected intellectual property—registration, copyright notices, patents, and so on.

-- We looks for ways to enhance the level of protection applicable to intellectual property that it protected—again, cost-effectively.
+- We look for ways to enhance the level of protection applicable to intellectual property that is protected—again, cost-effectively.

 - We provide advice on how to defend your valuable intellectual property against infringements.